 Now create a modelfile.
 I’ll add a single directive here.
 FROM and the relative path to the file.
 FROM is in all caps, but that’s just to make it easier to read, the case doesn’t actually matter.

-Now I can exit out and try ollama create biomistral.
-Note that often you will see a -f argument and the path to the modelfile.
-If you call the modelfile just modelfile and you are in that directory, you don’t have to include -f.
-And then ollama run biomistral.
+.
 This is a model trained on medical data, so lets ask a medical question. what is a tumor?
 And we get an answer that is not very satisfactory.
 If we created a model based on another model already in the Ollama library, it would inherit the parent’s template.
 But this is from the model weights we downloaded.

 So we need to set the template.
 But how do we figure that out.
 The readme is the first place to look.
 Hopefully there is some indication of what the template should be.
 And here in the readme is some sample code.
 In our Modelfile, add a TEMPLATE directive followed by two pairs of 3 double quotes.
 Copy the template from the code sample and paste it into the model file.
 Now replace the system_message with .System in double curly braces and replace prompt with .prompt, again with the double curly braces instead of one.

-We can create the model again with ollama create biomistral and try running it and asking again ‘what is a tumor’.
+and try running it and asking again ‘what is a tumor’.
 And that is a better answer.

 Now figuring out the template and system prompt is a bit of an art rather than a science.
 We got an answer but for some reason when I got that I felt that something was wrong.
 When the person who created the GGUF file is not in the team that created the model weights, you sometimes have to be a bit suspicious.
 And I feel like I have seen that template with other non-mistral related models.
 Since this model is based on mistral, I looked up the mistral model on hugging face at mistralai/Mistral-7B-Instruct-v0.2.
 And the template seems to be very different.